UKGovLD/registry-core/doc/notes.md

    * Table view of delegated register should probably do server side paging and sorting
    * Cache management of delegated registers needs work, in fact all of cache management needs work - doesn't function through UI-

+   * logging is seeing the nginx proxy, the requestor forwarding is getting lost

 ## UI Stack

    * faceted filter on search results